codebam/seanbehan.ca/src/routes/posts/cf-workers-telegram-bot.md

 Like this. `https://telegram-bot.username.workers.dev/YOURTOKENHERE?command=set`

 Now when you send your bot a message on Telegram it should respond with `Hello from Cloudflare workers`.

+If you've got this far and you don't want to code it all by yourself, you can fork my repository [here](https://github.com/codebam/cwtb-consumer) to get started with a working copy.